spritlesoftware/our-website/content/english/products/voicebot.md

   enable : true
   title : "The **future** is now" image : "images/voicebot/1.gif"
-  contents : "It has always been a complex task to **make appointments, deal with nurses and do regular check-ups** at a hospital, but not anymore.<br/><br/>We at Health engineers are there to rush to your rescue by introducing AI Voice Bots.<br/><br/>This would not only speed up the processing in your hospital but also increase efficiency by making all those tasks only one click away from the comfort of your smart devices."
+  contents : "It has always been a complex task to **make appointments, deal with nurses and do regular check-ups** at a hospital, but not anymore.<br/><br/>We at Spritle are there to rush to your rescue by introducing AI Voice Bots.<br/><br/>This would not only speed up the processing in your hospital but also increase efficiency by making all those tasks only one click away from the comfort of your smart devices."

 section3:
   enable : true